bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 ### Race Conditions

-A **race condition** occurs when multiple threads/process access shared data simultaneously without proper synchronization, and the final outcome depends on the unpredictable timing of their execution.
-Basically, threads "racing" access/change data first, and result depends on who wins.
+A **race condition** occurs when multiple threads/processes access shared data simultaneously without proper synchronization, and the final outcome depends on the unpredictable timing of their execution.
+Basically, threads "racing" to access/change data first, and result depends on who wins.

 #### **The Fundamental Issue: Non-Atomic Operations**